 When Does a Beauty Product Expire?

 We keep hearing worries about how well do organic skincare products preserve and do they expire sooner than synthetic skincare products.
 On the other hand, one of the main reasons people are turning to organic skincare is to avoid toxic preservatives used in synthetic cosmetics.
 Some of the preservatives used in synthetic cosmetics are indeed banned in organic ones.
+So when does your skincare product expire?
+Is there always an expiry date on the jar label?

 It goes without saying that preservatives are a much-needed ingredient in cosmetics.
 Without them, their shelf life would be very short, and some of the cosmetics would have to be stored in the fridge to avoid contamination.